-“Pianist and composer Erich Hirsh can play pretty much anything you throw at him.
-When he’s not leading his jazz quartet (Aaron Hill on saxophone, Peter Kimosh on bass, and Stephen Coffman on drums), he’s helping drive the progressive hip-hop of The Beast or the salsa shake of Orquesta GarDel.
+“Pianist and composer Eric Hirsh can play pretty much anything you throw at him.
+When he’s not leading his jazz quartet…he’s helping drive the progressive hip-hop of The Beast or the salsa shake of Orquesta GarDel.
 His original compositions have a propulsive thrust that combines a minimalist drive with the complex, expressive melodies.
 He’s one of the area’s best.”

 “The big innovation around what makes this Cuban popular dance music, and not French or English, is the rhythm,” Hirsh explains.
 “Cinquillo is the big innovation here.
 You do not find that in European classical music.”